isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 <p><strong>3.
 Which other countries or jurisdictions have implemented carbon pricing?</strong>
 </p>
 <p>Carbon pricing has been implemented in many countries, with more planning
 to implement them in the future.
-There are 75 carbon pricing instruments in operation (1 regional, 43 national and 31 subnational jurisdictions), covering about a quarter of global greenhouse gas emissions in 2024.<sup>2</sup>&nbsp;A few of these jurisdictions such as Finland, Norway and Sweden have implemented carbon pricing as early as the 1990s.
-Jurisdictions in our region that have announced plans to price carbon and introduce new carbon regulations include Thailand and Brunei.</p>
+There are 80 compliance carbon pricing instruments in operation, covering about a quarter of global greenhouse gas emissions in 2025.<sup>2</sup>&nbsp;A few of these jurisdictions such as Finland, Norway and Sweden have implemented carbon pricing as early as the 1990s.
+In recent years, jurisdictions in our region have also implemented or announced plans to introduce compliance carbon pricing mechanisms, including Indonesia, Thailand, Vietnam and Malaysia.</p>
 <p><strong>4.
 How will the increased carbon tax levels affect individuals and households?
-What support will be available to households, especially low-income households, to cope with the rising cost of living from the carbon tax increase?</strong>
+What support will be available to households, especially low-income households, to cope with the rising cost of living?</strong>
 </p>
 <p>Although the carbon tax is directly levied upstream on large emitters,
 it could flow through in the form of higher electricity tariffs as power